colinhacks/zshy/README.md

 ### Extension rewriting

-Uses the TypeScript Compiler API to rewrite imports, exports, and file extensions as needed.
+Uses the excellent TypeScript Compiler API to rewrite imports/exports and tweak the extensions of the build outputs.
+The Compiler API provides official mechanisms for performing these kind of transforms (`ts.TransformerFactory` and `ts.CompilerHost#writeFile`) which are criminally underutilized by the ecosystem.

 > `tshy` was designed to enable dual-package builds powered by the `tsc` compiler.
 To make this work, it relies on a specific file structure and the creation of temporary `package.json` files to accommodate the various idiosyncrasies of Node.js module resolution.
-TypeScript provides a robust API for AST transformations that `tshy` does not take advantage of.
+TypeScript provides a robust API for AST transformations (`ts.TransformerFactory`) that `tshy` does not take advantage of.

 ### Unopinionated file structure